uknownu/JackZhang.github.io/_pages/about.md

 Study Materials
 ------
-while I was participating in the institute's “智导前行”, I used LaTeX to organize (1) varian microeconomics and (2) econometrics, learning materials.
+while I was participating a peer tutoring program, I used LaTeX to organize (1) varian microeconomics and (2) econometrics, learning materials.
 At present, I am sorting out Macroeconomics study materials, and self-study the content of Time Series Analysis.

 Professional Skills
 =====